Ebony Pyramid Entertainment

 In 2012, EPE reorganized and the Caribbean Cruisin event was replaced by Project Destination Pride (PDP) to expand travel and destination possibilities, other than cruise.
 PDP includes land-based events in foreign countries, non-contiguous USA, and the always popular cruise.
 Combining the past Caribbean Cruisin’ years along with PDP, it is referenced as the “EPE Travel Series” with events such as Pride Cruisin’, Pride Ski, and the Pride Elite Travel Club.

-The strength of the EPE events is its quality productions and first-class entertainers, as well as providing health and wellness awareness.
+In addition to a world-class staff, another strength of the EPE events is its quality productions and first-class entertainers.
 EPE has had the privilege to have some of the top African-American LGBT performers, from across the country, as well as celebrity appearances.

-EPE has produced and sponsored other events such as pageants, talent showcases, traveling Pride receptions, and Bayou Fest 2005 – New Orleans, Louisiana.
-EPE had the honor to host Bayou Fest, months prior to the tragic and unforgettable levy breaks.
+Throughout the years, EPE has produced and sponsored other events such as pageants, talent showcases, traveling Pride receptions, and Bayou Fest 2005 – New Orleans, Louisiana.
+EPE had the honor to host Bayou Fest, months prior to the tragic and unforgettable levee breaks.
 EPE has also supported and sponsored various Black Pride events in DC, New York, Philadelphia, Houston, Los Angeles, Atlanta, Memphis, Dallas, and Chicago.

 We are Ebony Pyramid Entertainment, “Where You’re The Main Attraction!”